 Great New Opportunity – Weekend in Paris

-Last weekend Duncan obtained his Site Qualification to use the Paris Heliport and Heliroutes.
+Last winter Duncan obtained his Site Qualification to use the Paris Heliport and Heliroutes.
 He is now able to fly with licence holders right into the heart of Paris and land at the Issy Les Moulineaux Heliport.

 This is just 2 hours’ flight time from Cambridge and